Skip to main content

 To taper off a GLP-1 safely, we usually drop one dose level every 1 to 2 months while watching for hunger return, weight changes, and lab drift.
 Staying on metformin (if useful), maintaining resistance training and protein intake, and protecting sleep all help hold the gains.
 Sudden stopping often leads to faster regain.

 On a GLP-1 medication, we track A1c, fasting insulin, HOMA-IR, full thyroid panel, ApoB and lipid panel, kidney function, liver enzymes, electrolytes, and a yearly DEXA scan for body composition.
-We also check vitamin D, B12, and iron because food intake drops and absorption can shift.
+We also check vitamin D, B12, and iron because food intake drops and absorption can change.

 Pregnancy after GLP-1 weight loss is usually safer than pregnancy with high BMI, because risks like gestational diabetes, preeclampsia, and cesarean drop with lower weight.
 We recommend stopping the medication at least 2 months before trying to conceive.
-Many patients see fertility improve after weight loss, especially those with PCOS.
+Many patients see fertility improve after weight loss, particularly those with PCOS.

 GLP-1 medications can help with non-alcoholic fatty liver disease (now called metabolic dysfunction-associated steatotic liver disease or MASLD).
 Studies show they reduce liver fat substantially, often 30% to 50% over a year.
 The mechanism includes weight loss, lower insulin resistance, and possible direct liver effects.
 We monitor liver enzymes during treatment.